x-square/portfolio/sql/25_08_geosocial_ab_testing.md

 date: 'August 2025'
 ---

-`This technical report presents the findings of an A/B/C testing experiment conducted by GeoSocial to evaluate the effectiveness of different mobile number verification methods.`
+`This technical analysis presents the findings of an A/B/C testing experiment conducted by GeoSocial to evaluate the effectiveness of different mobile number verification methods.`

 # The Challenge